mdancho84/mdancho84.github.io/_posts/2023-11-04-how-to-make-a-data-science-portfolio.md

 ---
 Hey guys, welcome back to my [R-tips newsletter](https://learn.business-science.io/r-tips-newsletter).
 In today's R-Tip, I'm sharing **my 7-Step Process** for how I made my professional data science portfolio in **under 15 minutes**.

-*Full disclosure:* I created a new R package called `portfoliodown` to streamline the process (and I must say it solves a major painpoint).
-Let's go!
+*Full disclosure:* I created a new R package called [`portfoliodown`](https://business-science.github.io/portfoliodown/) to streamline the data science portfolio building process (and I must say it solves a major painpoint).
+The goal of portfoliodown is to make it *painless* for data scientists to create a polished professional website so they can host their project portfolios (and get great job interviews).
+If that interests you, let's go!

 ### Table of Contents